Receipt-Roller/RECEIPTROLLER-Dev./README.md

 # Welcome to {RECEIPT}ROLLER

-Hello, Developers.
+Hello, Developers!

-We are here to reduce paper receipt usages, by providing a digital receipt service for every one, every where at all time.
+Are you here to digitize your receipts and utilize that receipt data for your business?
+So are we.
+At {RECEIPT}ROLLER, we're revolutionizing the way receipts are issued and stored by providing a seamless digital receipt service accessible to everyone, everywhere, at any time.

-We update contents for developers here.
-Please raise (use) issue features to raise issues to us.
+We continuously update our content for developers right here.
+Got ideas or issues?
+Feel free to raise them using our issue tracker.
+Your feedback helps us improve and innovate.

-For our service, please refer to https://receiptroller.com/en

-# What we share here

-We are sharing our
-- Documents for developers
+For more information about our services, visit [our website](https://receiptroller.com/en).

+## What We Share Here

+We're excited to share:

+- Comprehensive developer documentation
-- C# Libralies that we use
+- C# libraries we use in our projects
-- Sample code for our API
+- Sample code snippets for our API

-# Want to use our API (issue digital receipt)?

-Our API can be used here : https://api.receiptroller.com/index.html
+## Interested in Using Our API to Issue Digital Receipts?

-Our API is still in beta version and available to limited users.
-If you are interested in using our API please contact us first through our contact form. https://receiptroller.com/en/contactus.
+Our API is available at [api.receiptroller.com](https://api.receiptroller.com/index.html).
+Currently in beta, it's accessible to a limited number of users.
+If you're interested in getting early access, please reach out to us via our [contact form](https://receiptroller.com/en/contactus).

-## What does API offer?
+### What Does Our API Offer?

-With our API, you can
+With our API, you can:

-- Login and get token to use API.  (you need to be register user and have proper role to use our API)
+- **Authenticate** and receive a token to use the API (requires registered user status and appropriate permissions)
-- See list of organizations you belong to.
+- **Access** a list of organizations you're affiliated with
-- Search, Get, Create receipts.
-- Search, Get, Create, Update stores.
-- Search, Get, Create, Update terminals.
-- Search, Get, Create, Update themes.

-# Join us?

-We are looking for developers, full remote.
-C#, Azure is tech stack we use.
+- **Search**, **retrieve**, and **create** receipts
+- **Search**, **retrieve**, **create**, and **update** stores
+- **Search**, **retrieve**, **create**, and **update** terminals
+- **Search**, **retrieve**, **create**, and **update** themes

+## Join Our Team!

+We're looking for passionate developers to join us remotely.
+If you have experience with C# and Azure, we'd love to hear from you.
+Become a part of our mission to digitize receipts and help businesses make the most of their receipt data.